Carnegie Foundation Privacy Statement

 9. Retention periods

-We retain your data insofar as this is necessary to achieve the purposes for which we are processing your data and for no longer than is permitted by law.
-The ultimate retention period depends on the type of personal data.
-Immediately after the end of the retention period, the Carnegie Foundation will erase and/or anonymise the personal data unless obliged by law to retain certain personal data for longer.
+We retain your data only as long as necessary to achieve the purposes for which we process your data and no longer than is legally permitted.
+The final retention period varies depending on the type of personal data.
+Immediately after the expiration of the Carnegie Foundation’s retention period, the Carnegie Foundation will delete and/or anonymize the personal data, unless the law requires certain personal data to be retained for a longer period.

 10. Cookies